 That’s why we recommend you work with a Bank On Yourself Professional, who has advanced training on how to structure a policy to maximize the growth of your policy, and is willing to give up a big chunk of their commission to do so.

 Increase your lifetime wealth without increasing your risk…

-An Authorized Advisor will also show you how to use your policy throughout your life to become your own source of financing for your major purchases, like cars, vacations, business expenses, a college education, and more.
+A Professional will also show you how to use your policy throughout your life to become your own source of financing for your major purchases, like cars, vacations, business expenses, a college education, and more.
 By doing so, the typical family can increase their lifetime wealth by hundreds of thousands of dollars, simply by changing the way they make major purchases.